The Federal Bankruptcy Exemptions

 Every state has its own unique set of bankruptcy exemptions.
-In contrast, the federal bankruptcy exemptions are found in the federal bankruptcy code and do not differ from state to state.
-Most states require bankruptcy filers to use the state exemptions.
-Some states allow debtors to choose between the state exemptions or the federal bankruptcy exemptions.
-If you have a choice, you must one or the other -- you cannot mix and match between the lists of state and federal exemptions.
+Federal law has a set of bankruptcy exemptions, as well.
+It is found in the federal bankruptcy code and doesn’t differ from state to state.
+Although most states require bankruptcy filers to use the state exemptions set forth in the state’s statutes, some states allow filers to choose between the state bankruptcy exemptions or the federal bankruptcy exemptions.
+If you have a choice, you must choose one or the other—you cannot mix and match items in both lists.

 What Property Do the Federal Bankruptcy Exemptions Protect?

-Personal Property Exemptions
+Personal Property Exemptions Protect Your Belongings

 Personal property includes all property you have other than real estate.
 The following are some of the most important federal personal property exemptions:

-- $3,675 for your motor vehicle
+- $3,775 for your motor vehicle

-- $1,550 for jewelry
+- $1,600 for jewelry

-- $12,250 in loan value of life insurance policy.
+- $12,625 in loan value, accrued dividends, or interest in a life insurance policy.

-Exemptions Relating to Support or Benefits
+Exemptions that Protect Your Support or Benefits

-Exemptions on Recovery Received Due to Injury
+Exemptions that Protect Recovery Received Due to Injury

-Retirement Account Exemptions
+Protecting Your Retirement Account

 Retirement accounts that are exempt from taxation, which usually include most genuine non-fraudulent retirement accounts, are fully exempt.
 However, there is a cap of $1,283,025 on IRAs and Roth IRAs.
 (To learn more, see Your Retirement Plan in Bankruptcy.)